Frangelicomk/penelope_swimwear_2022v1/README.md

 ## Upcoming Features

-+ Newsletters with the option to Subscribe/Unsubscribe.
++ Newsletters with the option to Subscribe/Unsubscribe. ( this has been implemented but will require some further review and changes )
 + Comments on images
 + Blog with Fashion News and where [Penelope Calenti](https://www.instagram.com/penelope.calenti.swimwear/) will be appearing next.
 + A Travel Blog to be added on the site with discounts as requested be Founder.